 The next Humanities CITE iPad coffee club will be taking place on Tuesday 23rd April at 11am in the North Corridor on the Avenue Campus.

 The Institute for Language and Culture blogging site, developed by Modern Languages at the University of Southampton, is now live.
-Designed to highlight current research in Modern Languages, the site has space for research stories, media content arising from research activities, and links to sites that have collected research materials. …
+Designed to highlight current research in Modern Languages, the site has space for research stories, media content arising from research activities, and links to sites that have collected research …